Soko (singer)

 As an actress, Soko began appearing in a number of French productions in the early 2000s and earned a César Award for Most Promising Actress nomination for her role in the film In the Beginning (2009).
-She won the Courage in Acting Award at the Women Film Critics Circle Awards and the Best Actress award at the Mar del Plata Film Festival for her role as Augustine in the film of the same name (2012).
+She won the Courage in Acting Award at the Women Film Critics Circle Awards and the Best Actress award at the Mar del Plata Film Festival for her role as Augustine in the film Augustine (2012).
 She later appeared in the short film First Kiss (2014), which featured "We Might Be Dead by Tomorrow" and contributed to the song's chart success.
-Her role as Loie Fuller in The Dancer (2016) earned her Best Actress nominations at the César and Lumières Awards.
+Her role as Loie Fuller in The Dancer (2016) earned her Best Actress nominations at the César and Lumière Awards.

 Early life

-Sokolinski was born in Bordeaux, France to a Russian-Polish father and a French-Italian mother.
-She has used the nickname Soko as long as she can remember.
-Soko left home at 16, quit school and moved to Paris to start acting classes with Eva Saint-Paul where she studied for one year; she then resumed her education at several different schools, but quickly became tired of it and dropped out.
-She later appeared in several French films and began to write songs.
+Stéphanie Alexandra Mina Sokolinski was born on 26 October 1985 in Bordeaux, France to a Russian-Polish father and a French-Italian mother.
+She has Jewish ancestry and said that "half of my family died in concentration camps" during the Holocaust.
+She was raised Catholic "because they all denied their religion and what not", but she has stated that she feels "Jewish trauma".
+She has five siblings.
+Her father died of an aneurysm when she was five years old.
+The incident had a profound impact on her, influencing her to become a vegetarian and later a vegan.
+This was followed by the deaths of all her grandparents and her godfather within the span of four years.
+She says that, as a result, she became "obsessed with death" and developed abandonment issues that were exacerbated by the fact that her single mother "wasn't emotionally available".
+She has used the nickname Soko for as long as she can remember.
+She began taking piano lessons at the age of five but described herself as a "very bad student" and stopped when she was 11.
+She left Bordeaux for Paris at the age of 16 to become an actress and began writing songs while taking acting classes at Cours Eva Saint-Paul; she says she "picked up songwriting" when she was 20 and taught herself how to play guitar, bass, and drums shortly afterwards.